Jonathanyu2014/SID/README.md

 Memory requirement
 ==================
-Its peak usage of memory is 28GB with one thread using 30-70X whole genome sequencing data of human.
+In the first step, SID consumes less than 1GB memory.
+While its peak usage of memory could up to 30GB with one thread using 30-70X whole genome sequencing data of human in the second step.

 Dependent softwares
 ==================
-1. Samtools v0.1.18 (version 1.1 or later may result in some mistakes in the step of discordant reads detection)
+1. Samtools v1.0 or later ( earlier versions may result in some mistakes in the step of discordant reads detection)
 2. Perl Module: Bio::DB::Sam, Statistics::Descriptive, threads::shared, IO::File
-3. BLAST
+3. BLAST (v2.2.25 or later)

 Input files preparation
 ==================
-1. BAM file: paired-end sequencing data aligned by BWA
+1. BAM file: paired-end sequencing data aligned by BWA aln
 2. FASTA file: The sequence of non-reference TEs